NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 sometimes we do not even know what our clients really want NOW.

-When people say that we should have a good insight into the future, they actually mean that we make our codes extensible enough in order to ACCEPT future changes.
+When people say that we should have a good insight into the future, they actually mean that we make our code extensible enough in order to ACCEPT future changes.
 But I would like to interpret "good insight" as abilities to write a so comprehensive plan for projects so that we could REDUCE what we need to update in the futures.
 I.e. changes are always hard to deal with no matter how great your design is,